“What is it then between us?” Poetry and Democracy

 We'll open this evening's program at 6:00 pm with an unstructured, informal and contemplative gathering in the Ruth Asawa Garden of Remembrance, which is dedicated to the 19 San Francisco State University Japanese American students who were imprisoned in U.S. concentration camps during World War II.
 The garden is located on the SF State campus, just west of the César Chavez Student Center, between Burke Hall and the Creative Arts Building.

 At 7:00 pm, we'll move upstairs to The Poetry Center, Room 512 in the Humanities Building.
 Brandon Shimoda will present his poetry, and Aisuke Kondo will present his art, then the two of them will join in conversation, together with the audience.
+Wesley Uenten, of SF State's Asian American Studies department, will provide live Japanese-English interpretation.
 Both our featured artists' current work is being considered and created in relation to the internment during World War II of Japanese American citizens and Japanese nationals living on the West Coast of the US in federally administered concentration camps—both artists' grandfathers were among those imprisoned.